How Do The Japanese Celebrate New Year's? - Keiko Furoshiki

 Another cherished tradition was the making of "mochi," a type of rice cake, through a communal effort called "mochitsuki."
 Families would come together to pound steamed rice into a sticky paste, shaping it into cakes symbolizing unity, strength, and prosperity.
 These mochi cakes were often used in offerings to the gods and as a staple food during the New Year festivities.

-Visiting shrines
+Visiting Shrines

 Visiting shrines and temples to pray for blessings, health, and success in the upcoming year was a significant part of the Lunar New Year celebrations.
 People would pay respects to their ancestors, seeking guidance and offering gratitude.